fabric8io/gofabric8/README.md

 ```

+### Install the fabric8 microservices platform i

-To install the [fabric8 microservices platform]() then run the following:
+To install the [fabric8 microservices platform](http://fabric8.io/) then run the following:

 ```sh
 gofabric8 -s https://172.28.128.4:8443 --domain=vagrant.f8 deploy --app=cd-pipeline
 ```

+You can omit the `--app` command line option if you wish.

 ### Usage